Regional television in Australia: Scheduling

 Prior to the development of digital television broadcasting, many dual-network affiliates, such as WIN SA broadcast a mix of programming from three networks at differing times of the week, WIN WA and Imparja, broadcast a mix of programming from two networks at differing times of the week.
-Prior to the full merge with Seven, Prime and GWN choose to replace nearly all Seven Network programs between midnight and 6am with infomercials, along with Southern Cross Ten, which also replaced some morning programs and until late 2009 Judge Judy with infomercials.
+Prior to the co-branding with Seven, Prime and GWN choose to replace nearly all Seven Network programs between midnight and 6am with infomercials, along with 10 Regional (the former Southern Cross Ten), which also replaced some morning programs and until late 2009 Judge Judy with infomercials.

-Prior to 2016, NBN Television opted to air classic programs (The Sullivans), its own Today Extra program until 2007 and infomercials in place of Nine's Morning News.
+Prior to 2016, NBN opted to air classic programs (The Sullivans), its own Today Extra program until 2007 and infomercials in place of Nine's Morning News.

-As of 2020/2021, all three regional networks currently show network programming with exceptions for local news and paid programming (infomercials).
+As of April 2023, local news, special events coverage and paid programming (infomercials) are the only occurrences of regional TV programming in Australia.